cypher7682/runny-honey/index.md

 ### What are these black or white specks?

-Those specks you're seeing are either: pollen, wax, propolis, or (unfortunately) bits of bees.
+Those specks you're seeing are either: pollen, wax, or propolis.

 Unlike supermarket Honey, "raw" local honey is only filtered through mesh filters after extraction.
 These meshes aren't small enough to remove all the tiny specs of these things, but because they are lighter than honey, they tend to float to the surface.
 You don't find this in supermarket honeys, as they are filtered with industrial equipment.
 With all that said, these are completely safe to eat.